 Board of Directors

-The Goodis Center currently has 2 vacancies on the Board of Directors.
-For information on the vacancies, please view our information on how to get involved.
+The Goodis Center currently has a vacancy on the Board of Directors.
+Please view our information on how to get involved to learn more.

 Robert D. Goodis is a passionate advocate for human rights.
 He holds a Bachelor of Arts in human rights and sociology from Bard College (2010), a Master's of Public Policy from American University School of Public Affairs (2016) and a Juris Doctorate from American University, Washington College of Law (2015).
 He is a member of the Maryland Bar and the District of Columbia Bar.
 His anti-genocide activism gained regional and international coverage in radio and newspaper outlets as early as 2005-2006, and eventually formed the foundation on which The Goodis Center was established.
 In addition to his experience with human rights law and policy, Mr. Goodis has experience in IT and law enforcement, and volunteered for 3.5 years with the Red Hook Fire Company in Dutchess County, New York (2008-2012).
 He has received awards and honors for academic promise and for his commitment to community service and the public interest.
 A sampling of these recognitions include the Shelley Morgan Award (Bard College 2011), the Public Interest / Public Service Scholarship (American University, Washington College of Law, Class of 2015), Outstanding Service Honors (AU WCL, 2015), Volunteer Law Student of the Year (Homeless Persons Representation Project, 2014/2015), and the Nathan A. Neal Award for Outstanding Advocacy (D.C.
 Law Students in Court, 2014/2015).
 Robert D. Goodis on LinkedIn

 Staff, Interns, and Volunteers